Department of Science, Technology, Engineering & Mathematics: Biology

 - microorganisms and disease

 Assessment Methods for Course Learning GoalsExams, quizzes laboratory exercises, reports and or practicals, class participation, online activities and discussion, and projects as specified by the individual instructor's syllabus are utilized.
+At least 70% of the final grade will be from proctored, closed-book assessments.
+Standardized assessments may be required.
+A 12 lab minimum is required.

 Reference, Resource, or Learning Materials to be used by Student:Students use educational resources as approved by the department and specified in the individual instructor's syllabus.